 Nestled on the banks of the Wilmington River, the Bonaventure Cemetery is the final resting place of many notable Savannahians.
 American lyricist, songwriter, and singer Johnny Mercer lays beneath oak trees and Spanish moss here, as does poet Conrad Aiken.

 You can wander this peaceful cemetery for hours, discovering many more notable Savannahians who have been laid to rest here.
+To learn about this cemetery you can take this guide tour Savannah: Bonaventure Cemetery with Shannon Scott.

 3) See Flannery O’Connor’s Childhood Home